-Marketing and Sales collaborate to attract, engage and nurture buyers to a qualified, sales-ready status.
+In the Demand Funnel, Marketing and Sales collaborate to attract, engage and nurture buyers to a qualified, sales-ready status.

-Outcomes to consider are:
+Elements to consider include:

-Audience is in our target market / Active TAM
+Our target campaign audience is in our target market / Active TAM

-TAM Size #, $ and share understood
+TAM Size #, $ and share are understood

 Engagement segments are defined